There’s an ongoing debate among fishkeepers about whether Tetra’s SafeStart and API’s Quick Start even work.

 Both Tetra Safe Start and API Quick Start will work, given that they are applied in a correct manner.
 The cycling of a new tank will speed up significantly but it won’t happen overnight.

-However, following the instructions on the back is not something that will help, as they are pretty vague.
+Unfortunately, following the instructions on the back is not something that will help, as they are pretty vague.

 After experimenting hard I’ve managed to highlight what strengthens your chance for success, eventually finding a process that, in my opinion, is foolproof.